OpenTreeOfLife/ncl/README.md

 This is version 2.1.21-dev of NCL by Paul O. Lewis (and others see below)

+## prerequesites
+To facilitate parsing of NexSON, this version of NCL has rapidjson as a prerequisite.
+Download it from https://github.com/miloyip/rapidjson and put the path to its include subdir in a "-I" CPPFLAGS or CXXFLAGS when you configure.

+## background
 This git repo was forked from https://github.com/mtholder/ncl so that all of the open tree of life developers would have write permissions.